 Using a moisture tester

-Quick and easy to use moisture testers like the IRRI moisture meter are most suitable for use in the field and for trade.To operate moisture meters, follow these basic steps:
+Quick and easy to use moisture testers, like the IRRI moisture meter, are the most suitable for use in the field and for trade.To operate moisture meters, follow these basic steps:

 - Read the operators instruction.